Modjak/Match-3-Blast-Game/README.md

 1. **Game Scripts**
 2. **Level Selection Scripts**

-Additionally, we utilize a static class to manage data for loading the Game Scene.
-This static class is reset each time players return to the Level Selection Scene, providing a seamless gaming experience.
+Additionally, we use a static class to manage data for loading the Game Scene.
+This static class is reset each time players return to the Level Selection Scene.